eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

 binary classification as a "truth", I assessed whether Logistic Regression or Discriminant Analysis was better at differentiating between the two classes.

-Note: This script uses R and Pythn simultaneously.
+Note: This script uses R and Python simultaneously.
 This was done to access the TOC package available in R, but is not available in Python.

 ## Methods